OKGabor/ml_dl_coursework/README.md

 ### Acknowledgements
-This repository contains assignments completed as part of the [MSc in Business Analytics](https://www.novasbe.unl.pt/en/programs/masters/business-analytics/overview) course at NOVA SBE.
+This repository contains assignments completed as part of the [MSc in Business Analytics](https://www.novasbe.unl.pt/en/programs/masters/business-analytics/overview) Machine Learning course at NOVA SBE.

-Feel free to explore the notebooks and reach out if you have any questions or suggestions!